shan-emacs/emacs-packages-mirrors/melpa/scroll-on-drag-readme.txt

-Interactive scrolling which can be cancelled by pressing escape.
+Interactive scrolling which can be canceled by pressing escape.

 Usage